NielsPeeters96/human-centered-design-2021/README.md

 - Add standard appointments which you can drag and drop on the calendar

 ## 🔦 **Description**
+The tests with Marijn showed that Marijn controls his computer with his left hand and trackpad.
+In addition, it has a specific for certain buttons, especially the buttons on the front of the keyboard.
+Think of the space bar and navigate with the arrows.
+My idea is to make a date picker with different train routes that Marijn uses most often.
+I am also going to program that different letters get a function, for example to select the date and then change it with the arrows.
+If I have enough time, I can also add the NS API, so that you select the date and time, then click on a destination and be forwarded to the NS website with the correct information.

 ## 🌐 **Live link**

 ## 🚀 **Features**
+- Node JS
+- Express
+- Heavy Metal theme
+- Accessible datepicker
+- Drag and drop
+- Optional: NS API information

 ## 📦 **NPM Packages**